DavidRConnell/latex_documentation/README.md

 `projectname`.tex (what I refer to as the main file) generated using `title` and the values from docsrc.

+From here on out, usage will be explain by creating the project "example".
-As an example the following creates an example project in the ~/documentation directory:
+To create the project in ~/documentation directory:

 	cd ~/documentation
 	mkdoc example "LaTeX Documentation Example"